 In this product, you can select if you want to use a capture mode with or without the feature horizon straightening.
 Horizon straightening lets you straighten the horizon in the image to compensate for any tilt of the camera.
-See for more information.
+See Horizon straightening on page 45 for more information.